dryruffian/Fake-Tweet-Detector-Binary-Classification-Using-neural-networks/README.md

 this is a HTML and javascript Based UI for the deployment of the project

 ## A side Note
-this is a self project and my fisrt Project of this scale if you are see this please help me to better this project.
+this is a self project and my first Project of this scale if you are see this please help me to better this project.